gearbox-solutions/eb-lets-encrypt-script/README.md

-domain - The domain for which you want to generate the certificate (comma separated for multiple domains) ex: `myapp.acme.com,myapp-staging.acme.com` contact - The email address to use for Let's Encrypt bucket - The S3 bucket to use for storing the certificates test_mode - Set to `true` to use the Let's Encrypt staging server environment - The Elastic Beanstalk environment name (test, production, etc.)
+domain - The domain for which you want to generate the certificate (comma separated for multiple domains) ex: `myapp.acme.com,myapp-staging.acme.com` contact - The email address to use for Let's Encrypt bucket - The S3 bucket to use for storing the certificates test_mode -  Set to `false` to use the Let's Encrypt production server and get a valid certificate.
+Test certificates are not trusted by browsers, but are useful for testing the deployment. environment - The Elastic Beanstalk environment name (test, production, etc.)
 ```
+Any of these values can also be configured in your EB environment variables rather than specified here.
+Settings here will override environment variables.

 ### 3. Configure your EB EC2 role to allow access to S3